NIGERIA

 Number of members in DPA: 7

-Maximum term length for members of the DPA (years): 10 (for the National Commissioner; 8 for part-time Members)
+Maximum term length for members of the DPA (years): 8 (for non-executive members; 10 for the National Commissioner)

 -